-Leigh began her study of Tibetan Buddhism, language, history and culture in 1996, when she attended teachings by His Holiness the Dalai Lama and Geshe Sopa before living a year in Nepal, including a lamrim retreat at Kopan Monastery.
-Between 1996-2006, she studied, worked, and traveled in Tibetan communities in Nepal, India, and in the three regions of Tibet for a total over more than three years.
-Leigh previously worked for Drepung Loseling Monastery, Inc. in Atlanta, and is currently Director of Academic and Public Programs at Maitripa College, where she continues to study and practice BuddhaDharma.
+Leigh began her study of Tibetan Buddhism, language, history, and culture in 1996, when she attended teachings by His Holiness the Dalai Lama and Geshe Lhundrup Sopa before living a year in Nepal, including a lamrim retreat at Kopan Monastery.
+Between 1996-2006, she was fortunate to study, work, research, and receive dharma teachings on many occasions across the Tibetan communities of Nepal, India, and the three regions of Tibet.
+In 2001, she helped establish and teach a Tibetan Studies in Dharamsala, India study abroad program.
+Between 1998 – 2005, Leigh worked for Drepung Loseling Monastery, Inc., and served as a founding member of the Emory-Tibet Partnership that forged the first academic affiliation between American and Tibetan institutions of higher education.

 Miller, Leigh.
 2016.
 “Mickey Mouse in Tibet.”
 In Jeffrey Samuels, Figures of Buddhist Modernity in Asia.
 Honolulu: University of Hawaii Press.